 A static Flow tag might be able to detect the customer’s geographic location, but it can’t then allow for a trigger of an additional attribute that translates the confirmation email to a different language.

-Order Tagger, on the other hand, allows for both static and dynamic tags.
+SC Order Tags & Flows, on the other hand, allows for both static and dynamic tags.
 So in this example — which requires a dynamic tag — the tool enables other apps to take specific action based on how the order is tagged.

 Most order tagging apps, including Flow, only allow for order tags to be applied to when a purchase is initially made.

-This is not the case with Order Tagger.
+This is not the case with SC Order Tags & Flows.
 It allows merchants to also tag past orders, so they can in turn be matched with a newer workflow, as needed.

 Backdated tags are of value to a brand because they can both gather data on unique customer segments — say, high spenders who made purchases over a set amount — then trigger specific actions to target those consumers.